 Quercetin supplements are available in pills or capsule form and are often packaged with bromelain, an enzyme found in pineapple, because both have anti-inflammatory properties.
 There are also water-soluble forms of quercetin available, such as hesperidin-methyl-chalcone (HMC) or quercetin-chalcone.

-Both bromelain and quercetin supplements are relatively easy to find, but these products are typically sold in combination with other enzymes (e.g., papain, amylase) or antioxidants (vitamin C), and are not as effective in relieving inflammation.
+Both bromelain and quercetin supplements are relatively easy to find, but these products are typically sold in combination with other enzymes (e.g., papain, amylase) or antioxidants (vitamin C), providing low amounts of each enzyme

-Most bromelain-only formulations don’t have a strong enough dose to be an effective anti-inflammatory.
+Most bromelain-only formulations don’t provide sufficient enzyme activity to support the natural inflammatory response.
 Additionally, most of these formulations do not contain quercetin, which works with the bromelain to increase the efficacy of both.

 Since recommendations call for bromelain and quercetin to be taken together for maximum benefit, formulas that contain both ingredients are ideal.
 This also simplifies the dosing schedule and reduces the total number of capsules needed throughout the day.